Joint Optimization and Statistical Inference for Zero-th Order Simulation Optimization

+We hope to provide some discussions on why this second task of conducting statistical inference for $\mu(\theta^*)$ is of interest in some applications.
+One of such applications arises from adaptive A/B tests with treatment parameter optimization.
 For a range of A/B tests implemented in practice, the treatment plan is not a single plan, but is instead a infinite continuum of plans indexed by a continuous parameter.
 The different value of such parameter can lead to different expected outcome of the treatment plan.
-For example, when the treatment plan is a newly designed system that selects what advertisement (ad) to display to a customer, such system may involve a ``relevance" threshold parameter $\theta$.
-That is, the system chooses to block ads that have a relevance score lower than the threshold parameter as part of the ad selection-and-display process, even if those irrelevant ads may generate decent revenue.
 When the parameter $\theta$ takes continuous value, the treatment plan itself effectively has a continuum infinite number of variants, labeled by each choice of value for $\theta$.
 We call such parameter that may affect the treatment plan's expected outcome as \textit{treatment parameter}.